ikuhamada/state-hands-on/CMD/CMD47/SC/ohtaka.rst

   # Set this variable to use with OpenAPI and IntelMPI

   export FI_PROVIDER=psm3
+  export MKL_NUM_THREADS=1

-This variable is necessary to run a program properly with the above modules.
+These variables are necessary to run a program properly with the above modules.
 Please also do not change it.

 * STATE executable